-Grand Theft Defense Lawyers in Denver
+Grand Theft Lawyer in Denver

-A person commits theft when they knowingly take another person’s valuable property with the intent of permanently depriving the owner of benefiting from or using such property.
 Many states recognize a separate crime for “grand theft” or “grand larceny” which involves the theft of property amounting to a certain value.
 For example, in California, the crime of “grand theft” involves taking property exceeding $950 in value.

 - Class 6 Felony: Between $2,000 and $5,000.